Connected Multiomics Walkthrough

 Annotate DMRs

-Next, we are going to annotate the filtered DMRs list with genes information using an annotation model.
+Next, we are going to annotate the filtered DMRs list with gene information using an annotation model.

 • Click Filtered feature list node.